geekingfrog/geekingfrog.com/blog/posts/2015-06-18-why-i-dislike-os-x.md

 # The bad
 Upon setup, one has to setup an appleID in order to update any software.
 And for this, a valid **credit card number** is required.
 Seriously???
 Just to update some free software, I need to hand over my credit card number?
 That's a giant no.

 The **finder** is pretty bad too.
-First, showing hidden file is [somewhate complex](http://osxdaily.com/2009/02/25/show-hidden-files-in-os-x/).
+First, showing hidden file is [somewhat complex](http://osxdaily.com/2009/02/25/show-hidden-files-in-os-x/).
 But worse, even with this option enabled, popup to select files still won't show them.
 Which means, there is **no way** to upload a hidden file from a browser without first renaming it.

 # The ugly
 * Terrible keyboard support.
 This is a major pain for me.
 The trackpad is very good, but if one decides to minimize its use, it's a living hell.
 There is no `home/end` keys.
 Which is a major inconvenience.
 Sometimes some keybindings act like these keys, but they are inconsistent through applications.